-Flooring once added overhead to expand the second floor landing has been removed, returning the stairwell to its original open configuration and providing space for a small elevator.
-While the mechanism is entirely new, the 1895 elevator car was rescued from a commercial building in Williamsport, Pennsylvania, and reconfigured to fit here.
+That projection was reopened, the carved newel post returned to its original location, and the balustrade recreated in the requisite quarter-sawn oak.
+This reopening also provided space for an elevator mechanism, new in 2005.
+The 1895 elevator car was rescued from a commercial building in Williamsport, Pennsylvania, and reconfigured to fit here.

 The hall provides immediate entry to the grand ballroom.
-Once carved into men's and lady's parlors (dividing the side bay), and then into offices, architectural evidence suggests the ballroom is now in its original configuration.
+Once carved into men's and lady's parlors (dividing the side bay), and later into offices, architectural evidence suggests the ballroom is now in its original configuration.
 That evidence also shows cut-pile carpeting as the original floor covering - likely by Wilton - replaced by a thin inlaid hardwood during the 1910s.